Rani 2 Tablets

 Ask your doctor if you have any questions about why Rani 2 has been prescribed for you.
 Your doctor may have prescribed Rani 2 for another reason.

-Rani 2 is not recommended for use in children under the age of 8, as there is not enough information about its effects in this age group.
+Rani 2 is not recommended for use in children under the age of 8, as there have been limited studies of its effects in children of this age group.

 There is no evidence that Rani 2 is addictive.